google/googletest/docs/advanced.md

 ## Running Test Programs: Advanced Options

-googletest test programs are ordinary executables.
+GoogleTest test programs are ordinary executables.
 Once built, you can run them directly and affect their behavior via the following environment variables and/or command line flags.
 For the flags to work, your programs must call `::testing::InitGoogleTest()` before calling `RUN_ALL_TESTS()`.